dev-karani/smartReader/README.md

 # smartReader
-echoText is a **text-to-speech tool** that reads any text out loud.
+smartReader is a **text-to-speech tool** that reads any text out loud.
 Designed for learners, readers, and multitaskers, it supports web, desktop, and can evolve into a browser extension.

 ## Features
 - Convert text to speech in real time